Kalindro/luxmed-appointments-hunter/README.md

 #### Requirements:
 - Python 3.10.0 or newer
-- Poetry
+- Poetry (superior virtualenv)

 If you don't have poetry, pip install poetry
-Within the project directory, run` poetry install`
+Within the project directory, run `poetry install`
 Activate the environment with `poetry shell`
 (Or just create poetry venv with your IDE)
 ___